 - Editors can manage, create, and edit stories across a community.
 Editors have access to a range of site management features so they can:

 - Manage stories, pages, and assets

 - Manage site navigation

 - Add breaking news banners

-Asset managers can be added at Chalkbeat and Star Tribune.
-They can search for, user, and edit assets from across the network in the story editor and asset manager (not just in the current community).
+- Asset managers can be added at Eater, Chalkbeat, and Star Tribune.
+They can search for, use, and edit assets from across the network (not just in the current community).

-Chorus managers can be added at Chalkbeat, Chicago Sun-Times, and Star Tribune.
+- Chorus managers can be added at Deseret, Chalkbeat, Chicago Sun-Times, and Star Tribune.
 They can manage super groups and perform manager-level tasks for all communities within their network.